Tiaaam/GuessMaster/docs/Architecture_Significant_Requirements.md

 ### Performance:
 - have synchronous properties of the communication mechanism (Coordination Model)
-- add resources to reduce bottlenekcs for the creation, initialization, persistence and destruction (Data Model)
+- add resources to reduce bottlenecks for the creation, initialization, persistence and destruction (Data Model)
 - monitore critical resources / system elements to be aware of (Resource Management)
 - ensure that values from elements after compile time do not pose unacceptable performance penalties (Binding Time)